kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/02-short-link-app/02-meth-pub-sub/06-advanced-publications.md

 export const Links = new Mongo.Collection('links');

 if (Meteor.isServer) {
-  Meteor.publish('linksPub', function() {
+  Meteor.publish('linksPub', function() { // eslint-disable-line func-names
       return Links.find({userId: this.userId });
   });
 }
 ```

-* You will see the Terminal shows all the `userIds` but our query now is Publishing only links with the currently logged in user's `_id`
+* Our query now is Publishing only links with the currently logged in user's `_id`
 * `this.userId` is a **special Meteor property** that **Meteor** gives us for free so that inside **Publications** we can always know what the `id` is of the currently logged in user
+* `// eslint-disable-line func-names`
+    - eslint wants us to use arrow functions but we want to not use it so we diable the rule for this one line ([gets rid of this warning](https://i.imgur.com/j3pTjTn.png))
 * Why doesn't `Meteor.userId()` work on the server?
     - If you try to use it, you will get this error in the Terminal `Error: Meteor.userId can only be invoked in method calls.
 Use this.userId in publish functions.`
     - If you read [Meteor Docs](http://docs.meteor.com/api/accounts.html#Meteor-userId) you will see that `Meteor.userId()` can be used anywhere except **publish functions**